darrylmorley/youtube-video-summary/README.md

 # YouTube Video Transcript to ChatGPT Extension

-This Chrome extension allows users to extract transcripts from YouTube videos and send them directly to ChatGPT for summarization.
+This Chrome extension allows users to extract transcripts from YouTube videos and send them directly to ChatGPT for summarisation.
 By clicking the extension icon while viewing a YouTube video, the extension fetches the transcript (if available) and sends it to a ChatGPT tab, where a summary is generated.

 ## Features